Semi-Supervised Contrastive Learning for Remote Sensing: Identifying Ancient Urbanization in the South Central Andes: Methods

-Then, the generated features mentioned in Backbone Network subsection is employed to calculate the supervised loss, which is named loss\_super.
-The features will go through the steps in the Pseudo-Label Synthesis subsection, and the products will be $X/k$ pseudo-negative class features and $Y$ positive class features (mentioned earlier in the subsection).
-Finally, those features are combined together as inputs to the SupCon~\cite{khosla2020supervised} loss function to calculate loss\_super.
+Following the self-supervised contrastive task, the encoding features, $z$ (that are mentioned in the self-supervised task), are employed to calculate the supervised loss, which is named \textbf{loss\_super}.
+The encoding features will go through the steps in the Pseudo-Label Synthesis subsection, and generate $X/k$ pseudo-negative class features and $Y$ positive class features (mentioned earlier in the subsection).
+Finally, these features are combined together as inputs to the SupCon~\citep{khosla2020supervised} loss function in order to calculate loss\_super.

-The formula for the SupCon loss is presented below~\cite{khosla2020supervised}:
+The formula for the SupCon loss is presented below~\citep{khosla2020supervised}:

-As the final step, we aggregate loss\_cosine and loss\_super with a multi-task loss design that is inspired by Kendall~\cite{kendall2018multi}.
-This multi-task loss function is selected to eliminate the need for finding the relative weighting between multiple losses through fine-tuning parameters.
-The modified version of the formula is presented below:

-Let $v_1$ and $v_2$ denote the two dynamic log variances, which serve the roles of weights~\cite{kendall2018multi}.
-Then, the total loss, denoted by $loss_{total}$, is calculated as:
+Equation (5) presents a generalized form of the supervised contrastive loss within a multi-view batch, where $i\in I \equiv \{1\ ... \ 2N \}$ is the index of an arbitrary augmented sample (view).
+The "$\cdot$" symbol denotes the dot product.
+The index $i$ represents the anchor image, while $P(i)$ represents all positive pairs of the anchor. $A(i) \equiv I\setminus \{i\}$, indicates the remaining $2N - 1$ views in the batch, excluding the anchor $i$.
+As shown in Equation (5), the contrastive nominator maximizes the similarity between the anchor and its positive pairs.
+Meanwhile, the contrastive denominator differentiates the anchor from negative samples.